albertvisser/actiereg/readme.rst

 Usage
 -----

-Use manage.py or the provided fcgi or wsgi script to start the django app, and configure your web server to communicate with it.
+Use manage.py or the provided asgi or wsgi script to start the django app, and configure your web server to communicate with it.